I have several in fact.

 1. Combine GF Flour Mix, crushed pineapple with juice, and the egg.

-2. Add 2 tablespoons of homemade yogurt, kefir, whey, buttermilk, lemon juice, or apple cider vinegar and reducing the pineapple juice by 2 tablespoons.
+2. Add 2 tablespoons of homemade yogurt, kefir, whey, buttermilk, lemon juice, or apple cider vinegar.

 3. Let the batter sit for 12-24 hours.
 (The longer the better.)

 1. Melt all ingredients.
-Boil for 3 min.
+Bring to a low boil and boil for 3 min.